oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_image_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Specifies the configuration mode for launching virtual machine (VM) instances.
 The configuration modes are: * `NATIVE` - VM instances launch with paravirtualized boot and VFIO devices.
-The default value for Oracle-provided images. * `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller. * `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using VirtIO drivers. * `CUSTOM` - VM instances launch with custom configuration settings specified in the `LaunchOptions` parameter.</div>
+The default value for platform images. * `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller. * `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using VirtIO drivers. * `CUSTOM` - VM instances launch with custom configuration settings specified in the `LaunchOptions` parameter.</div>
                                                         </td>
             </tr>
                                 <tr>